ma7t3/SimpleColorPicker/README.md

 # SimpleColorPicker
-Just start the exe file to run this app!
+This app simply shows the native color picker dialog of your os.

-You can use the command line to change the apps ui style:
+You can use command line arguments to change the app's ui style:

 - `-s "styleName"` or `--style "styleName"` to set a style.
 - `-a` or `--allstyles` to get a list of all existing styles.